Muniswamy366/DesignPatternsRepo/src/dp/microservices/CQRS.md

 https://github.com/Java-Techie-jt/cqrs-design-pattern

 🎯 Goal:
-- To optimize performance, scalability, and security by handling reads and writes separately.
+- To optimize ``performance, scalability``, and security by handling reads and writes separately.

 #### When to Use
 ✅ Use CQRS when: